named-data/NFD/docs/manpages/nfdc-strategy.rst

 The **nfdc strategy show** command shows the effective strategy choice for a specific name.

-The **nfdc set-strategy** command sets the strategy for a name prefix.
+The **nfdc strategy set** command sets the strategy for a name prefix.
+The strategy for ``/'' prefix is the default strategy.

-The **nfdc unset-strategy** command clears the strategy choice at a name prefix, so that a strategy choice at a shorter prefix or the default strategy will be used.
+The **nfdc strategy unset** command clears the strategy choice at a name prefix, so that a strategy choice at a shorter prefix or the default strategy will be used.
-It undoes a prior **nfdc set-strategy** command on the same name prefix.
+It undoes a prior **nfdc strategy set** command on the same name prefix.
+It is prohibited to unset the strategy choice for ``/'' prefix because there must always be a default strategy.

 OPTIONS
 -------
 <PREFIX>
     The name prefix of a strategy choice.
-    The strategy choice is effective for all Interests under the name prefix, unless overridden by another strategy choice.
+    The strategy choice is effective for all Interests under the name prefix, unless overridden by another strategy choice at a longer prefix.
-    Specifying ``ndn:/`` as the prefix in **nfdc set-strategy** changes the default strategy.
-    Specifying ``ndn:/`` as the prefix in **nfdc unset-strategy** is disallowed, because NFD must always have a default strategy.

 <STRATEGY>
     A name that identifies the forwarding strategy.